red-collar-official/flutter_kore/README.md

 You also can enable runtime check for cyclic dependencies with <b>instances.checkForCyclicDependencies</b> flag

+You also can quickly get and use instance and dispose it after automatically with <b>app.instances.useAndDisposeInstance</b> and <b>app.instances.useAndDisposeInstanceWithParams</b>

 ## Business Logic Layer

 This layer contains <b>Interactor</b> and <b>Wrapper</b> classes.